Blak Prophetz: Critical reception

-2009-2012
+2009–2012

 Duffus managed to earn a publishing deal with 2 Entertain which is now controlled by the BBC and Demon Music Group.
 Since the album, there have been other releases, including "What Is Rap" which was used in the Global TV commercial for Mentos Fruity 3 Gum.
-Whilst working on the Blak Prophetz next album, he has also been involved other productions for Joyce Sims under the name of 'The Soul Garden (Funk Division)' (his personal jazz/funk production band).
-He is also an A&R Consultant for Tune Tribe's new London music consultancy company, Arising Artists.
+Whilst working on the Blak Prophetz next album, he has also been involved in other productions for Joyce Sims under the name of 'The Soul Garden (Funk Division)' (his personal jazz/funk production band).
+Duffus is also an A&R Consultant for Tune Tribe's new London music consultancy company, Arising Artists.

 2013–present

 A politically themed song called "What the F## Pt.
 1" was released towards the end of 2013.
-During that same period, the song became popular and the author and founder of Hip Hop Foundation magazine, Karl Smith, reviewed and praised the song describing it as "slamming", stating: "It touches on issues amongst today’s youth."
+During that same period, the song became popular and the author and founder of Hip Hop Foundation magazine, Karl Smith, reviewed and praised the song describing it as "slamming", stating: "It touches on issues amongst today's youth."

 Duffus also runs the record label Digital Jukebox Records where he manages other recording artists such as Yvonne Curtis and also reggae artist Dawn Penn who he attended the BET Awards 2013 ceremony with, after BET Television invited them both as special guests to walk the red carpet along with other A-list celebrities and for a performance which took place at the Nokia Theatre L.A.
 Live in Los Angeles, California.
 The event consisted of a "reggae segment" where Penn performed her hit single "You Don't Love Me (No, No, No)" in front of other celebrities including Nicki Minaj, Jamie Foxx, Chris Brown and others.
 Performing alongside Penn were other international reggae stars including Beenie Man and Chaka Demus & Pliers.

 Having previously been involved in voice overs for Hasbro games, Duffus rekindled his interest by getting involved in children's stories and took on board a selected team of voice over experts including his daughter Alicia Duffus who contributes in script writing and released a short story titled No Competition on 24 December 2020 which was reviewed by Mkuu Amani of Toronto Caribbean who said, "The audio-story, which offers a humorous take on a classic tale about an over-confident, fast-running hare, aims to encourage more youngsters to read books and enjoy audio stories.
-The episode enlists Anthony’s vocal talents, the versatile artist performing all of the character voice overs, including the hare’s role, a character with a distinctly Caribbean personality."
+The episode enlists Anthony's vocal talents, the versatile artist performing all of the character voice overs, including the hare's role, a character with a distinctly Caribbean personality."

-In March/April 2021, Loose Ends and jazz musician Dexter Wansel were signed to Duffus' label Digital Jukebox Records.
+In March/April 2021, Loose Ends and jazz musician Dexter Wansel was also signed to the label Digital Jukebox Records to release his new album The Story of the Flight Crew to Mars, reviewed by Soul Walking.

+In October 2022, recording artist Yvonne Curtis was featured in the "Black History Month" special edition of Vogue magazine where Duffus, her manager, was applauded for his production skills and encouragement towards her career.